exo-seminyak/exo/README.md

-This is readme for Exo repository
+This is a test readme for Exo repository.